-EOC assessments are end-of-course tests, which are state-mandated, and are part of the STAAR program.
+EOC (end of course) assessments are end-of-course tests, which are state-mandated, and are part of the STAAR program.
 Successful performance on EOC assessments are required for graduation.
-These exams will be given in English I, English II, Algebra I, Biology, and U.S. History.
+These examinations will be given in English I, English II, Algebra I, Biology, and U.S. History.